 The above methodology goes for multiple Clips as well.
 In this case, you are just telling the Node to schedule its playback multiple times, at the specified start times and end times (with or without overlap).

 The behavior of having multiple Clips for a single Node depends on the Node, but it’s usually an analogy of adding the Clips together.
 With an Audio File Node for example, overlapping Clips will simultaneously play both Clips during the overlap.
+In case of the Envelope Node, the momentary output value is the sum of all Clips at any given time (or 0 when there are no Clips).

 For every Node that can appear on the Timeline, if all Clips are deleted, the Node can be re-added to the Timeline from its settings panel.
 This will usually create a single Clip for the Node, so that it can be edited again.